Last Updated on

 This is the video for my first fight in Thailand:

-The build up to my second fight in Thailand was absolute hell.
+The build up to my second fight in Thailand was absolute hell Download the heat.
 Leading up to the fight I had to pull out of 2 fight cards due to injury and sickness.
 Right before the fight I got a stomach bug that literally meant I couldn’t hold any food down without using the toilet 10 minutes later.
 Not good.
 Given the fact I had withdrawn from two previous fight cards, there was no way I could pull out of this one.
 I had to suck it up.

 Luckily for me, I would end up fighting a smaller Thai guy who had skill, but didn’t have power behind his shots.
 I would go on to survive 4 rounds of the fight and win by TKO ref stoppage.
 Even though this wasn’t my hardest fights, it was physically the most draining I’ve ever felt.
 I have never felt so weak during a fight as I did in this one.